Sunday, December 22, 2024

 Uncontrolled destruction of forests, if legalized, threatens long-term troubles for the world around us.
 Thus, deforestation can negatively affect the forest’s ability to retain water, notes Mikhail Khorev, a teacher at the Kiev-Mohyla Academy.

 “Mountain forests play primarily a water-protecting, soil-protecting and climate-regulating role, and also perform health-improving functions.
 Clear-cutting has a significant impact on removing the forest's ability to hold water.
 The environmental impact assessment procedure is precisely the mechanism that allows us to assess the consequences of logging.
 There are even special methodological recommendations for studying logging in watersheds, just as part of the environmental impact assessment procedure.
-Therefore, it makes no sense to accept this project and cancel the environmental impact assessment for most clearcuts in the Carpathians,” the scientist sums up.
+Therefore, accepting this project and canceling the environmental impact assessment for most clearcuts in the Carpathians is pointless,” the scientist sums up.

 The country currently has a law “On Environmental Impact Assessment”, which provides for such an assessment for clear sanitary felling on an area of more than one hectare.
 In most European countries, such an assessment for sanitary felling is either not provided at all, or only for work on much larger areas - more than 5 or 10 hectares.